Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 Yes.
 WFW frequently has politicians touring the facility and helping promote the organization.
 These politicians are listed in alphabetical order below:

-- David Alvarez, San Diego City Councilmember representing City Council District 8.
+- Jennifer Campbell, San Diego Councilmember representing City Council District 2.

 - Chris Cate, San Diego Council member representing City Council District 6.